SnowRainyl/group1_s32k3x8_qemu/README.md

 - # QEMU S32K3X8 Emulation with FreeRTOS Demo

   ## Description
   This project provides an emulation environment.
 It uses QEMU.
 The project focuses on the NXP S32K3X8 series microcontroller.
 Specifically, it targets the S32K358EVB board.
 The emulation includes an LPUART peripheral.
+It also includes an LPSPI peripheral for SPI communication.
 A FreeRTOS operating system runs on this emulated hardware.
 The FreeRTOS application demonstrates multitasking.
 It also shows serial communication via the LPUART.
+It demonstrates SPI data transfer via the LPSPI.
 This project helps developers.
 They can develop and test embedded software.
 They do not need physical hardware for this.
-This is useful for early-stage verification and debugging.

   **Key Features:**
   * The project includes a QEMU board model.
 This model is for the S32K358EVB.
-  * It features LPUART peripheral emulation.
+  * It features LPUART/LPSPI peripheral emulation.
   * A FreeRTOS port for the Cortex-M7 core is available.
   * The project contains an example FreeRTOS application.
-This application shows multiple tasks and UART communication.
+This application shows multiple tasks and UART/SPI communication.
   * It provides startup code for the S32K3 microcontroller.
 System initialization is also included.

   ## Installation and Setup